 Few people probably saw this one coming.
 Microsoft Windows has long faced off with Mac OS X on the desktop, and while only a distinct minority adopted Apple's platform, the conflict has captured the interest of the tech industry for years.
 Open source advocates have even entertained the idea that Linux desktops would one day topple Microsoft's empire.
 Far fewer people speculated that it would be a mobile operating system that would start to replace Windows on desktop machines.
-Yet we've already seen Acer move in this direction, and now HP is doing the same.
-Today HP announced the Slate 21 AIO, a 21.5-inch tablet that wants to sit not on your lap, but on your desk.
 Read More

 Have you ever considered using Android as your desktop OS?
 According to CNET, Acer wants you to, as it plans to announce a new all-in-one PC that forgoes Microsoft's OS for Google's free offering.
 The Acer AIO is said to pack a fourth generation Intel Core i5 chip – which is based on the Haswell architecture – so the unit should be pretty powerful and snappy.